citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineDetailResponseModel.md

 `func (o *MachineDetailResponseModel) UnsetFailureReason()`

 UnsetFailureReason ensures that no value is present for FailureReason, not even an explicit nil
+### GetFailedActionCompletionTime

+`func (o *MachineDetailResponseModel) GetFailedActionCompletionTime() string`

+GetFailedActionCompletionTime returns the FailedActionCompletionTime field if non-nil, zero value otherwise.

+### GetFailedActionCompletionTimeOk

+`func (o *MachineDetailResponseModel) GetFailedActionCompletionTimeOk() (*string, bool)`

+GetFailedActionCompletionTimeOk returns a tuple with the FailedActionCompletionTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFailedActionCompletionTime

+`func (o *MachineDetailResponseModel) SetFailedActionCompletionTime(v string)`

+SetFailedActionCompletionTime sets FailedActionCompletionTime field to given value.

+### HasFailedActionCompletionTime

+`func (o *MachineDetailResponseModel) HasFailedActionCompletionTime() bool`

+HasFailedActionCompletionTime returns a boolean if a field has been set.

+### SetFailedActionCompletionTimeNil

+`func (o *MachineDetailResponseModel) SetFailedActionCompletionTimeNil(b bool)`

+ SetFailedActionCompletionTimeNil sets the value for FailedActionCompletionTime to be an explicit nil

+### UnsetFailedActionCompletionTime
+`func (o *MachineDetailResponseModel) UnsetFailedActionCompletionTime()`

+UnsetFailedActionCompletionTime ensures that no value is present for FailedActionCompletionTime, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)